-As an employer, you would think it’s enough to just set up a 401(k) and call it a day.
-Your employees should be happy you’re providing them with a company sponsored-retirement plan option, right?
+As an employer, you would think it’s enough to just set up a 401(k) for your employees and call it a day.
+They should be happy you’re providing them with a company sponsored-retirement plan option, right?
 In reality, it takes a lot more effort to create a welcoming environment that encourages 401(k) plan employee participation.
 Here are seven tips we’ve found to be effective for businesses who want to use their 401(k) plans to retain and satisfy their employees.

 The struggle to save money is an epidemic in America.
 For many people, their 401(k) is the single largest source of their retirement savings.
 Here’s how a 401(k) plan is potentially a great benefit to your workers: